Fast MLE Computation for the Dirichlet Multinomial: Introduction

 \subsection{Previous Work}

-In 1989, Gerd Ronning published a paper on estimating a Dirichlet from a set of multinomial-valued samples\cite{ronning}.
-This paper contains a proof that the objective function is globally concave and therefore the Newton-Raphson method will converge to a solution \cite[pg 73]{ng}.
+In 1989, Gerd Ronning published a paper on estimating a Dirichlet from a set of multinomial samples\cite{ronning}.
+Ronning provides a proof that the objective function is globally concave and therefore the Newton-Raphson method will converge to a solution \cite[pg 73]{ng}.
 In 1990, Narayanan published a paper on the MLE computation of the Dirichlet including an implementation in Fortran\cite{narayanan}.
-He cites various examples of Dirichlet distributions being used for statistical models going back to the 1960s and 1970s, including Mosiman's work on serum protiens in white Pekan ducklings\cite[pg 8]{ng}.
+He cites various examples of Dirichlet distributions being used for statistical models going back to the 1960s and 1970s, including Mosiman's work on serum proteins in white Pekan ducklings\cite[pg 8]{ng}.

 In 2000, Thomas Minka\cite{minka} wrote about the MLE for Dirichlet distributions, and later wrote an implementation in Matlab.